English

 • Stay on marked trails: Avoid veering off the marked paths for your safety and the safety of the environment.
 Some trails have steep drop-offs, so it’s important to stay within safe areas.

 • Mobile emergency: Dial Triple Zero (000) in an emergency (this requires mobile reception).
-Also make sure to download the Emergency Plus app before you head out on your hike as it aids emergency services in locating you by triangulating your smartphone's GPS.
+Also, make sure to download the Emergency Plus app before you head out on your hike, as it aids emergency services in locating you by triangulating your smartphone's GPS.

 • Group walks: Head out in groups of 3 or more.
-This way, in an emergency one person can wait with the injured, while the other gets help.
+This way, in an emergency, one person can wait with the injured, while the other gets help.

 • Weather forecasts: Check weather forecasts and park alerts before embarking on your trail.
 Weather conditions tend to change rapidly in the region, so have rain gear handy and wear sturdy shoes.